-- 7.7 A total of ten visual receptor groups were identified comprising individuals, or groups of individuals, who experience views of the application site.
-These included the views for those using Public Rights of Way and informal footpaths (RG1 RG4), those using Harras Road (RG5), elevated roads within Bransty (RG6), those walking around the outer harbour areas (RG7) and private residents (RG8 RG10). - 7.8 The visual effects for those using the Public Rights of Way and footpaths within the vicinity would be moderate or minor adverse for both the approved scheme and application scheme. - Views experienced by people using the roads 7.9 are considered to be less sensitive as the road corridors are dominated by vehicles with people using the routes for access, rather than for their enjoyment of the views/landscape.
-The effects on the views from Harras Road would be moderate adverse where the route runs alongside the proposed scheme, as there would be some loss of open views.
-To the east and west of the site, the presence of existing housing and distance from the scheme reduces the visual effects.
+- A total of ten visual receptor groups were identified comprising individuals, or groups of individuals, who experience views of the application site.
+These included the views for those using Public Rights of Way and informal footpaths (RG1 - RG4), those using Harras Road (RG5), elevated roads within Bransty (RG6), those walking around the outer harbour areas (RG7) and private residents (RG8 - RG10). - 7.8 The visual effects for those using the Public Rights of Way and footpaths within the vicinity would be moderate or minor adverse for both the approved scheme and application scheme. - Views experienced by people using the roads are considered to be less sensitive as the road corridors are dominated by vehicles with people using the routes for access, rather than for their enjoyment of the views/landscape.
+The effects on the views from Harras Road where it runs alongside the proposed scheme, would be moderate adverse given that there would be some loss of openness, however housing stepping down the hill is a feature of the existing views.
+The hedgerows and trees proposed along the frontage with Harras Road would soften views of the proposed housing and improve the street scene in this location.
+To the east and west of the site, the presence of existing housing and distance from the scheme moderates levels of visual effect.
 On the western boundary, the application scheme proposes single storey dwellings rather than houses up to 2.5 storeys high as proposed within the approved scheme.
-The effects on the views looking eastwards, as
+The effects on the views looking eastwards, as Harras Road climbs towards the western site boundary, are expected to be more adverse for the approved scheme than the application scheme.